keeperofthenecklace/movieDB/README.md

   sleep(20)
 end
 ```
-movieDB will throw an error if the IMDb id is invalid.
+Note that, movieDB will throw an error you randomly generate a wrong IMDb id.

-Below, we've collected 3 specific IMDb ids to use for our examples.

-* Ant Man - 0369610
-* Jurassic World - 079380
-* Spy - 0478970

 ### Get Movie Data (multi-thread setup)